Siamese cats are rather special. They’re top of the range family cats. Is the Siamese cat price top of the range too? Sometimes!

 How much do Siamese cats cost?
 A pedigree Siamese kitten typically costs $400 to $1000 from a reputable breeder.
 The price is considerably higher if both parents have championship status.
 Adult Siamese cats are generally more expensive than kittens depending on their pedigree, point markings, and show potential.

 In this article, we explain why the Siamese cat price varies so much.
-We compare cat and kitten prices and how age, colors, and patterns affect what you will pay.
+We compare cat and kitten prices and how age, colors, and patterns can affect what you pay.

 If you’re on a budget, Siamese cats and kittens cost a lot less from shelters and rescue centers so it’s worth registering an interest with some of these.